 Most of us have been guilty of needlessly printing out a meeting agenda ten times over, and we might not think that our paper use is a big problem.
 But we all need to make changes wherever we can.

 Before you print anything off, decide if really need to print out a document or if it can easily be viewed online.
-If you run a shop, consider offering digital receipts instead of printing ones.
+If you run a shop, consider offering digital receipts instead of printed ones.
 A recent study found that 54% of shoppers in the UK aged 35-45 preferred digital receipts, whilst the number was higher for 25–35-year olds at 55%.
-The statistics were a bit lower at 36% for over 55’s.
+The statistics were a bit lower at 36% for those over 55.

 Just offering customers the option really can go a long way, and it also ensures you’re staying adaptable as a small business and keeping up with the changing ways of business.

 8. Think about your energy deal

 As a business owner, you can save money and help the environment by simply switching to a green energy deal.
 Broadly speaking, there are two types of green energy deal:

 - Energy is produced from 100% renewable sources